-The largest and most significant land position adjacent to the Shorty Creek project is International Tower Hill Mines Ltd's Livengood gold project which sits primarily on the north side of the Tolovana River valley.
-Unless otherwise noted, the following summary was derived from the Livengood NI 43-101 report by Kunter, Rehn, Prenn, Carew, and Levy (2013).
+The largest and most significant land position adjacent to the Shorty Creek project is International Tower Hill Mines Ltd's Livengood gold project, which sits primarily on the north side of the Tolovana River valley.
+Woodman has not independently verified the resource or reserves of the Livengood deposit.
+Results from the Livengood deposit are not necessarily indicative of the mineralization of the property that is the subject of the technical report.
+The following summary is largely derived from Livengood NI 43-101 report by Kunter, Rehn, Prenn, Carew, and Levy (2013) and the press release dated September 8th, 2016 issued by International Tower Hill Mines and the Pre-Feasibility Report entitled "Pre-Feasibility Study of the Livengood Gold Project, BBA Inc".
+(October 24th, 2016).

 The Livengood deposit is hosted in a thrust-interleaved sequence of Proterozoic to Paleozoic sedimentary and volcanic rocks.
 Mineralization is related to a 93 Ma (Fort Knox age) dike swarm that cuts through the thrust stack.
 Primary ore controls are a combination of favorable lithologies and crosscutting structural zones.
 In areas distal to the main structural zones the selective development of disseminated mineralization in favorable host rocks is the main ore control.
 Within the primary structural corridors all lithologies can be pervasively altered and mineralized.
 Devonian volcanic rocks and Cretaceous dikes represent the most favorable host lithologies and are pervasively altered and mineralized throughout the deposit.
-Two dominant structural controls are present: 1) the major shallow south-dipping faults host dikes and mineralization that are related to dilatent movement on structures of the original fold-thrust architecture during post-thrusting relaxation, and 2) steep NNW trending linear zones that focus the higher-grade mineralization which cuts across all lithologic boundaries.
+Two dominant structural controls are present: 1) the major shallow south-dipping faults host dikes and mineralization that are related to dilatant movement on structures of the original fold-thrust architecture during post-thrusting relaxation, and 2) steep NNW trending linear zones that focus the higher-grade mineralization which cuts across all lithologic boundaries.